 Once you have configured the settings, start the engraving process.
 The Monport 40W Pro will precisely engrave your design onto the leather.

-Cleaning leather after laser engraving is crucial to maintain the quality and appearance of the engraved piece.
+Cleaning leather after laser cutter and engraver is crucial to maintain the quality and appearance of the engraved piece.
 Residue and debris left on the leather can damage the material if not properly cleaned.

 Q: What makes the Monport 40W Pro suitable for leather engraving?
 A: The Monport 40W Pro is equipped with features like Air Assist and LightBurn compatibility, which ensure precise and clean engravings on leather.